Our Darkest Days: Background and recording

 Ignite released their third studio album A Place Called Home in June 2000 through TVT Records.
 By April 2001, the band had left the label, citing a lack of European distribution for the album.
 In March 2002, the band announced that they had signed with Vans Records, a label started by Jim Lindberg of Pennywise.
 Guitarist Brian Balchack was replaced by Kevin Kilkenny for touring, until the latter decided to focus on being a motorcyclist.
-Frontman Zoli Téglás and bassist Brett Rasmussen spent time in 2003 with their side project California United, with the Lonely Kings drummer Jon Barrysmith and Jet Leg guitarist Nik Hill.
+Frontman Zoli Téglás and bassist Brett Rasmussen spent time in 2003 with their side project California United, with the Lonely Kings drummer Jon Barrysmith and Jet Lag guitarist Nik Hill.
 In June 2004, Ignite played their first shows in the United States for two years, prior to a tour of Europe.
 Balchack re-joined the band to aid in writing new material.
 In August 2004, it was reported that the band had eight new songs for their next album, and planned to write up to another ten for it.
 Between September and November 2004, they toured across Europe, Brazil and Australia.

 In January 2005, the band said they were in the process of pre-production, looking for a new label for their next release, and posted "Bleeding" on their Myspace profile.
 In June 2005, they went on a brief West Coast tour with H2O.
 On July 20, 2005, the band signed to Abacus Recordings, and expected to release their next album in early 2006.
 The following month, they embarked on another of Europe.
 Ignite recorded a new album between November 2005 and January 2006.
 Sessions were held at Maple Sound Studios in Santa Ana, California, and Paramount Studios in Hollywood, California, with producer and engineer Cameron Webb.
 Sergo Chavez and Paul Miner did additional engineering.
 Partway through recording, Téglás was involved in a theatre adaption of Quadrophenia.
 Webb mixed the recordings at Maple Sound Studios, before the album was mastered by Kevin Bartley at Capitol Studios in Hollywood.